 Those criteria will help you identify popular blogs and influential bloggers that will make a difference to your link-building efforts.

 The metrics you would use for selecting relevant influencers of Instagram, Tik Tok, and other channels would be different.
 You’d need to decide the minimum number of followers, average number of authentic blog comments, rate of engagement, etc.

 Set your minimum stats.
 Use these metrics to make your shortlist of people you want to work with.

 2. Build Long-Lasting Relationships

-Most people approach this type of marketing with a “me” focused attitude.
+Most people approach this type of influencer marketing strategy with a “me” focused attitude.
 When building relationships, consider what the blogger will get from the collaboration.